-We love our pets, but sometimes they can add to maintenance and cleaning chores in your home in Orlando, Florida.
+We love our pets, but sometimes they can add to maintenance and cleaning chores in your home.
 In addition, fur, dander and other particles shed by pets can affect cooling systems.
 There are ways to minimize pet shedding, such as frequent pet grooming and cleaning more often.
 However, airborne particulates may eventually make their way into your air conditioner.
 Here are tips from heating and cooling experts on ways to maintain your air conditioning system when you have pets.

 Change Air Filters Regularly